belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 	- Describes average effect of the exposure **in a standard population**

 ## Effect Modification - Standardization   ##
 Don't pull those (sex, age groups etc.) different numbers into one single average using Mantel-Haenszel's formula.
+But I said there is another option to get one number to describe **the average effect of that risk factor**, that exposure, **that treatment in a specific population**.